Thomas Cook & Son: History

 In 1873, publication of the quarterly (monthly from 1883) Cook's Continental Timetable began.
 It continues to be published in 2021, but no longer by Thomas Cook Publishing, which was wound up by its parent company in 2013; the timetable was relaunched in 2014 by an independent company, under the title European Rail Timetable, no longer affiliated with Thomas Cook Group.

 In 1874, Thomas Cook introduced his "circular notes", a product that was originally devised by a London banker in the 1770s and was later superseded by American Express's "traveller's cheques".

 Conflicts of interest between father and son were resolved when the son persuaded his father, Thomas Cook, to retire at the end of 1878.
 He moved back to Leicester and lived quietly until his death.
 The firm's growth was consolidated by John Mason Cook and his three sons, especially by its involvement with military transport and postal services for Britain and Egypt during the 1880s when Cook began organising tours to the Middle East.

 In 1884, the British Government attempted to relieve General Gordon from Khartoum.
 The British army was transported up the Nile by Thomas Cook & Son.

 The company had established offices around the world by 1888, including three in Australia and one in Auckland, New Zealand, and in 1890, the company sold over 3.25 million tickets.
 A husband and wife might, for example, pay £85 for a Thomas Cook tour of Germany, Switzerland, and France over six weeks.
 While expensive enough that the trip would likely be the only one in the couple's lifetime, the company would arrange for a variety of activities new to the middle-class, including museum visits, the opera, and mountain climbing.
 John Mason Cook promoted, and even led, excursions to, for example, the Middle East where he was described as "the second-greatest man in Egypt".

+In 1895 Thomas Cook & Sons was selected by the International Olympic Committee, to be in charge of the publicity and organization of transportation for the Olympic Games.
+This contract was active for the 1896, 1900, and 1904 games.
+For the 1896 games in Athens, Cook & Sons would buy up hotel rooms throughout the city holding a monopoly on tourism during the Olympics.